SummaryRead the full fact sheet

 - motor nerve damage – when the motor nerves are involved, various forms of paralysis can occur such as ‘dropped foot’, ‘dropped wrist’, ‘clawed hand’, or lagophthalmos (where the eye cannot close)

 - autonomic nerve damage – the autonomic nerves regulate the PNS body functions, such as blood pressure, heart rate, sweating, bowel and bladder emptying, and digestion.
 Damage to the autonomic nerves can cause hair loss and can affect the ability to sweat, leaving the skin dry and cracked and exposed to secondary infection.

 Leprosy does not cause flesh to rot or fingers and toes to drop off.
 In the past, limbs that have been damaged because the person cannot feel pain have sometimes had to be amputated.
 Now that the disease can be detected early, the need to amputate is rare.

 How leprosy is transmitted

 Leprosy is not highly infectious.
 People at risk are generally in close and frequent contact with leprosy patients or living in countries where the disease is more common.
-The incubation period is thought to range from nine months to 20 years.
+The incubation period is thought to range from nine months to over 20 years.

 Treatment for leprosy